-The Alamo (1960)- John Wayne stars as Davy Crockett as he joins the small band of militia men who stood up to their aggressors.
-While the film uses a lot of folklore surrounding the battle, it paints a true picture of the realities of the battle.
+The Alamo (1960)- John Wayne directs and stars in this movie as Davy Crockett.
+Crockett joins the small band of militiamen who stood up to their enemy Santa Anna.
+While the movie uses a lot of folklore surrounding the battle, it paints a true picture of the realities of the war.

 The Alamo (2004)- Director John Lee Hancock brings us a less fictionalized version of the Battle of the Alamo, but it still shows the bravery of the men and the women who were being attacked for that epic thirteen days.

 Gods and Generals- This film focuses on the first few years of the Civil War, and is one of the few not to vilify the South.
-Instead, it shows the men as honorable, along with their Union counterparts, as men who, on both sides, thought they were doing the right thing for their nation.
+Instead, it shows the men of both sides as honorable soldiers, who thought they were doing the right thing for their nation.

 Gettysburg- The film tells the story of one of the bloodiest battles of the Civil War.
-As General Robert E. Lee tries to bring the war to a close, the Union soldiers are no less honorable in their fight to defend the small plain.
+As General Robert E. Lee tries to bring the war to a close, the Union soldiers are no less determined in their fight to defend the unity of the United States.

 Rio Lobo- John Wayne stars in this film about a post-Civil War America.
-John Wayne plays a Union officer who is convinced that there was a traitor, and befriends two Johnny Rebs to help him find the traitor.
-This film accurately shows the life of a Southerner in a Yankee driven Reconstruction.
+John Wayne plays a Union officer who is convinced that there was a traitor in his ranks.
+He befriends two Johnny Rebs to help him find the traitor during post-Civil War Reconstruction.

 Rio Grande- The film stars John Wayne as a Calvary officer who is ordered to go to war with the Apache.
-As the battles continue to get more and more violent, he is faced with a possible court martial in the wake of the battles.
+As the battles continue to get more and more violent, he is faced with a possible court-martial in the wake of the war.

-The African Queen- Humphrey Bogart and Katherine Hepburn play a couple using a supply boat to sink a German warship Queen Louisa at the beginning of World War I, or the Great War.
-It has gone down in history and has even been selected for preservation of the United States National Film Registry.
+The African Queen- Humphrey Bogart and Katherine Hepburn play a couple using a supply boat to sink a German warship Queen Louisa at the beginning of World War I. It has gone down in history and has even been selected for preservation in the United States National Film Registry.

-Kelly’s Heroes- This is a wartime comedy starring Clint Eastwood, who plays an officer leading an AWOL group of soldiers searching for gold that is being held behind enemy lines.
+Kelly’s Heroes- This is a wartime comedy starring Clint Eastwood, who plays an officer leading an AWOL group of soldiers searching for gold that is being held behind enemy lines in Nazi-controlled France.